arshdeep821/STATIC_TIME_COMPLEXITY_CALCULATOR/CHECKINS.md

 - Test throughly (each team tests respective tool)
 - Create video (whichever team has already finished)
 - Incorpoate any final feedback from user studies (whichever team the feedback is for)

+## Check In 4

+#### Status of implementation so far.

+Implementation has passed its initial stage, functions that take linear time have been added, whether that be list, string or set functions.
+We are currently working on functions that take either O(nlongn) time like list.sort and functions that take in other functions.
+Moreoevr, we are evaluating how to give a little feedback as mentioned from the user study.

+#### Plans for final user study.
+We plan to further work on our implementation before our final user study, as well as work on the specific guidelines on how a __ user would use our analyzer.

+#### Planned timeline for the remaining days.
+As mentioned, working on functions that take either O(nlongn) time like list.sort and functions that take in other functions is our current agenda.
+From then on, we will also work on areas that can improve the complexity of our project.
+As well as have a testing tool.

+#### Progress against the timeline planned for your team, including the specific goals you defined (originally as part of Check-in 2) for Check-in 4; any revisions to Check-in 5 goals.

+Check in 5 (week 12):
+- Test throughly (each team tests respective tool)
+- Create video (whichever team has already finished)
+- Incorpoate any final feedback from user studies (whichever team the feedback is for)